Larry Sanders (politician): Political career

 Sanders was active in the Labour Party in Oxford in the 1980s.
 He left the party in 2001 because he felt that it had moved too far to the right under Tony Blair, and defected to the Green Party.

 First elected in 2005, Sanders was a Green Party county councillor representing the East Oxford division in the Oxfordshire County Council until he retired from the Council in 2013.
 His main focuses in county politics were social and health care services.
 He resigned from the board of the Oxfordshire & Buckinghamshire Mental Health Partnership NHS Trust in October 2005 in a principled stand amid concerns that proposed cuts to services would leave vulnerable patients at greater risk.

-He became Chairman of the Oxford Community School's Board of Governors in September 2009, following the resignation of the previous chairman, Chris Ballinger, and six other board members.
+Sanders became Chairman of the Oxford Community School's Board of Governors in September 2009, following the resignation of the previous chairman, Chris Ballinger, and six other board members.
 In December 2009, the Department for Children, Schools and Families approved Oxfordshire County Council's application to disband the Board of Governors and replace them with an interim executive board.
 On hearing the decision, Sanders said he was 'dreadfully disappointed'.

 In February 2016, Sanders was appointed Health Spokesperson of the Green Party of England and Wales.
 He served until May 2021.

 Sanders was elected as a pledged delegate for Bernie Sanders to the 2016 Democratic National Convention at the Democrats Abroad Global Convention in Berlin in May 2016.
 He tearfully spoke at the convention on July 26 of his intention to cast his vote for his brother.
 He was the 7th-placed candidate for the Greens in the South East England constituency in the 2019 European Parliament election in the United Kingdom.